daiana780/SiteWordStartup/README.md

 Site sobre a Startup, usando HTML, no wordprees.
+E o layout no figma.